Use the Sendrealm JavaScript SDK from trusted server-side or edge environments to call the Sendrealm API.

 Common error categories:

-- Permission errors: check the key scope and project access.
+- Permission errors: check key scope and project access.

-- Validation errors: check required fields and payload shape.
+- Validation errors: check required fields and request shape.

 - Rate limits: retry after the server-provided delay when available.